USRSE/usrse.github.io/pages/awards/community-awards.md

 * Nominations close: March 15, 2024
 * Award announcement:  Around May 15, 2024

-Once nominations close, the 2024 Award committee will review nominations, check candidate eligibility and application.
+Once nominations close, the 2024 Award committee will review nominations, check candidate eligibility and application details.
+Applications are evaluated based on potential for positive impact on the community, alignment to the US-RSE mission, and the submitting members’ qualifications, including previous US-RSE activity.
 Awards are expected to be announced in mid-May.

 ### Application Details